 Guide to Reynisfjara Black Sand Beach

-Reynisfjara Black Sand Beach, which sits in Southern Iceland, is one of the most notable tourist attractions in the entire world.
+The Reynisfjara Black Sand Beach, which sits on south coast of Iceland, is one of the most notable tourist attractions in the entire world.
 This beach has won awards over the years, including Top 10 non-tropical beaches to visit on the planet by National Geographic.
 Today, it attracts travelers from all over.
 In fact, over 133,000 people visited Reynisfjara in the first half of 2022.
 That comes as no surprise since black sand beaches are rare and only in a few countries.
 But Reynisjara is one of the most memorable ones and we are going to tell you why.

 Jump to chapter